squawk7x/aQuteCardGame/README.md

    Furthermore, there are radiobuttons for the number of *Players* and checkboxes for *Sound* effects and whether or not the card faces of the opponent's hand deck are *visible*.

 5. **Bottom Row**: Contains your own hand of cards (Player 1).
 When it is your turn, just click on a playable card to put it on the stack.
 Furthermore, there are radiobuttons for *Sort by* (suit or rank) and radiobuttons for *Card type* (small cards for *Android* or normal cards for *Desktop*).
-Finally ther is an *Info* button to display this README file.
+Finally there is an *Info* button to display this README file.
 ---

 ## Game Control